 Next: Dogs can sense danger, too.

-12. Capone, a dog who woke up his family when a fire broke out
+14. A dog woke up his family when a fire broke out

 Courageous dogs have managed to save their families from house fires, too.
 A dog named Capone, a mix of miniature pinscher, Chihuahua, and whippet, alerted a woman to a fire in her Des Moines, Iowa, home.
 That gave Angela Fullmer the time to evacuate her nine children before flames engulfed their home.
 Fullmer told press that Capone is “pretty special.”
 She added of the former stray, “I’m glad we found him on the highway.
 I believe it was supposed to happen.”